Downtown Excellence Awards Ceremony & Networking Event

 “Megan is one of the most dedicated individuals when it comes to the improvement, enhancement, and appeal of the Downtown District in West Orange,” said Michelle Casalino, West Orange Township Councilwoman.
 “She is well-known, well-liked, and part of the fabric that makes our Downtown successful and fun.”

 DNJ received many exemplary award nominations.
-In the spirit of encouraging innovation among NJ’s downtowns, DNJ will also recognize the following projects and initiatives:
+In the spirit of encouraging innovation among NJ’s downtowns, DNJ will also recognized the following projects and initiatives:

 Honorable Mention for Excellence in Placemaking